Building peace requires gender equality

 Policy and Strategy

-The gap between women, peace and security commitments and implementation is growing wider, not shrinking.
-The Asterism Initiative works to ensure stakeholders adapt their approaches to the current, evolving reality.
+As the gap between women, peace and security commitments and implementation grows wider wider, the Asterism Initiative works to ensure stakeholders adapt their approaches to the current, evolving geopolitical reality.

 About the Asterism Initiative

 The Asterism Initiative takes its name from the star patterns that exist outside official constellation systems: recognized and navigated by those who know the sky, but absent from formal maps.
-The work of women peacebuilders operates in a similar space: real, consequential, and largely invisible to institutional frameworks.
+Women peacebuilders often operate in a similar space that is real, consequential, and largely invisible to institutional frameworks.
 Asterism is founded on the premise that building sustainable peace requires an approach built on relationships, field intelligence, and a clear understanding of how influence actually flows in conflict contexts.

-Sarah Taylor, founder of the Asterism Initiative, brings over twenty years of senior experience on Women, Peace and Security, including as Executive Coordinator of the NGO Working Group on Women, Peace and Security, WPS Advocate at Human Rights Watch, founder of the WPS program at the International Peace Institute, Director at Inclusive Peace, and WPS specialist at UN Women.
-She founded Asterism in direct response to the priorities identified by women peacebuilders and women-led organizations: work grounded in the realities of the current moment, that takes a political, women’s rights based approach to peace and security.
+Sarah Taylor, founder of the Asterism Initiative, brings over twenty years of senior experience on Women, Peace and Security.
+She founded Asterism in direct response to the priorities identified by women peacebuilders and women-led organizations: the need for work grounded in the realities of the current moment, that takes a political, women’s rights based approach to peace and security.

 Get in Touch